-So, we do not know the object, but our hypothesis is that the edges of those objects correspond regions of high intensity, and we want our curves to go and rest, or latch onto regions of high intensity.
-So that is one term so, that is the term that you see here.
-Negative gradients squared.
-So that means that you have, you are looking for regions of, why is it negative?
+So, we actually do not know the object, but our hypothesis is that, the edges of those objects correspond regions of high intensity, and we want our curves to go and rest, or latch onto regions of high density.
+So, that is one term.
+So, that is the term that you see here.
+Negative gradients square.

-So there the gradient is high, which means that it is a very high positive value, so you put in a negative sign there, so that it becomes a very small number.
+So, that means that, you have, you are looking for regions of, why it is negative?
+So, where the gradient is high, which means that it is a very high positive value, so you put in a negative sign there, so that it becomes a very small number.
 So, you minimize, so it becomes a very small number.
 So, you are trying to minimize our functional.
-So, one of the terms in the integrand is this becomes a very small number when the gradient is very high.
+So, one of the terms in the integrand is this red becomes a very small number when the red is very high.